 - A. Illuminates when the key is turned to the ignition on engine off position.
-This "bulb-check" allows for verification that the bulb is functional, but the bulb should turn off after the engine is started. - B. Does not stay illuminated after the bulb-check.
+This "bulbcheck" allows for verification that the bulb is functional, but the bulb should turn off after the engine is started. - B. Does not stay illuminated after the bulb-check.
 If the light stays illuminated after the bulb-check, that is an indication of a system malfunction.

-- Any of the vehicle mirrors, as originally equipped by the vehicle manufacturer, are missing, damaged, are not mounted in accordance with the manufacturer's specifications, or have a damaged or deteriorated surface that obstructs the driver's view to the rear of the vehicle. - The vehicle mirrors will not maintain a fixed position when adjusted. - There are chips, obstruction, or surface deterioration in the windshield or rear glass that obstructs the driver's field of vision and view of the road. - The windshield on a motor vehicle is cracked - The windshield does not meet the Federal Motor Vehicle Safety Standards (49 C.F.R.
-571.205 and 49 C.F.R.
-571.212).
+- Any of the vehicle mirrors, as originally equipped by the vehicle manufacturer, are missing, damaged, are not mounted in accordance with the manufacturer's specifications, or have a damaged or deteriorated surface that obstructs the driver's view to the rear of the vehicle. - Any vehicle mirrors will not maintain a fixed position when adjusted. - There are any chips in, obstructions of, or surface deteriorations of the windshield or rear window glass that obstructs the driver's field of vision or view of the road. - The windshield on a motor vehicle is cracked. - The windshield does not meet the Federal Motor Vehicle Safety Standards in 49 C.F.R. section 571.205 and 49 C.F.R. section 571.212.

-- The windshield wipers are inoperative, do not operate as designed by manufacturer, or the wiper blade(s) are found to have visual defects. - Any seatbelt: - Does not have the minimum number of factory attachment points according to manufacturer's specifications. - Required for a seating position is missing. - o Does not extend, fully retract, and/or lock as designed by the manufacturer. - Fabric webbing and/or stitching is damaged. - o Cannot be buckled or unbuckled. - Warning light and/or alarm are not functioning properly. - Any seat(s) installed in the vehicle is/are not securely fastened to the vehicle, and/or the upper and lower portions of the seat(s) do not maintain a fixed position. - The LATCH system bracket and/or anchors are missing, not securely fastened, or damaged. - Any air bag, that can be inspected without disassembly, appears to have been previously deployed based upon the visual inspection detailed in Section 3.8. - Any seat belt/retractor pre-tensioner, that can be inspected without disassembly, appears to have been previously deployed based upon the visual inspection detailed in Section 3.8. - The SRS warning light does not "bulb-check" or stays illuminated.
+- Any windshield or rear window wipers are inoperative or do not operate as designed by the manufacturer, or any of the wiper blades are found to have visible defects. - Any seatbelt: - Does not have the minimum number of attachment points stated in the manufacturer's specifications. - Required for a seating position is missing. - Does not fully extend, fully retract, or lock as designed by the manufacturer. - Fabric webbing or stitching is damaged. - Cannot be buckled or unbuckled. - Warning lights or alarms are not functioning properly. - Any seat installed in the vehicle is not securely fastened to the vehicle, or the upper or lower portions of the seat do not maintain a fixed position. - Any LATCH system bracket or anchors are missing, damaged, or not securely fastened. - Any air bag, inspected visually (as detailed in Chapter 3.8 of this manual) and without disassembly, appears to have been previously deployed. - Any seat belt/retractor pre-tensioner, inspected visually (as detailed in Chapter 3.8 of this manual) and without disassembly, appears to have been previously deployed. - The SRS warning light does not "bulb-check" or stays illuminated.